Five reasons you should review your hearing healthcare practitioner

 Not all reviews need to be public.
 If your clinic sends you a satisfaction survey after each visit, take a few moments to complete it.
 The feedback you provide may help them improve their customer service, whether it be finding a more effective way to explain procedures or simply educating staff about how to answer the phone more pleasantly.
 Providing specific examples of why you are satisfied – or dissatisfied – with the visit can lead to a better experience for all patients.

 Hopefully, we’ve convinced you that it’s important to review your hearing healthcare practitioner this month.
 If so, here are a few sites you might want to visit to post an online review:

-- Healthy Hearing maintains a Find A Professional section which provides clinic contact information, biographies of professionals, and verified patient reviews.
+- Healthy Hearing maintains an extensive directory which provides clinic contact information, biographies of professionals, and verified patient reviews.
 You can write a review of clinics in the directory by clicking on the “write a review” button.
 All reviews are verified by Healthy Hearing staff prior to posting on the website.